-Our two primary school programs – Convict Times and Then, Now and Tomorrow – each support several key syllabus areas of the NSW Curriculum and have been designed to foster enquiry-based learning.
-Critically, students will have fun as they interact with historical artefacts from different eras and explore one of the most extraordinary places on Sydney Harbour with our experienced education staff.
+Our engaging primary school programs – Making History, Convict Times and Then, Now and Tomorrow - support key syllabus areas of the NSW Curriculum across multiple stages and foster enquiry-based learning.
+Importantly, your students will have fun as they interact with historical artefacts from different eras and explore one of the most extraordinary places on Sydney Harbour with our experienced education staff.

-The easiest way to get to Cockatoo Island is by Public ferry.
-The F3 and F8 services operate to Cockatoo Island daily, departing from Circular Quay, Darling Harbour and Barangaroo as well as from wharves along Parramatta River.
+Ferries: The easiest way to get to Cockatoo Island is by public ferry.
+The F3 and F8 services operate to Cockatoo Island daily, departing from Circular Quay and Barangaroo as well as from wharves along Parramatta River.
 For further information, including timetables, visit the Transport NSW website.

 On-street parking is available for cars near the ferry wharves at Woolwich, Greenwich, Chiswick, Huntleys Point, Drummoyne, Birchgrove and Balmain.
 The Clarkes Point Reserve Carpark (access via Clarke Road, Woolwich) offers parking for coaches and is a short walk from the Woolwich ferry wharf.